-COVID-19 Update: The GWRC is offering appointments online only.
+For Fall 2020, the GWRC will offer appointments online only.
 There will be no in-person appointments available with writing consultants until further notice.
-Please be aware that the appointment hours available may vary from our usual schedule.
-Click the "Make an Appointment" button to access the most up-to-date schedule.
+Click the "Make an Appointment" button to access the most up-to-date schedule of available appointments.

 What is the GWRC?

 The GWRC is a free resource brought to you through a partnership between the A&S Graduate Center and the Writing Resources Center.
 Located on the first floor of Swem Library, the GWRC welcomes grad students for individual help at any stage of writing, from generating ideas to polishing a final draft.
-We offer individual writing consultations as well as "Write-Ins" on Saturdays.
+We offer individual writing consultations as well as "Write-Ins" on Saturdays (suspended for Fall 2020).